forwardemail/email-templates/README.md

 3. Localized template directories are no longer supported.
 We now support i18n translations out of the box.
 See [Localization](#localization) for more info.

-4. The `options.juiceOptions` option has been changed to `options.juiceResources`.

-5. The `options.disableJuice` option has been changed to `options.juice` and the Boolean should be negated.
-The default value for `options.juice` is `true`, therefore if you want to disable juice you will need to pass `options.juice = false`.

-6. A new method `email.send` has been added.
+4. A new method `email.send` has been added.
 This allows you to create a Nodemailer transport and send an email template all at once (it calls `email.render` internally).
 See the [Basic](#basic) usage documentation above for an example.

 ## Tip